14 Easy-to-Miss Signs of Therapist Burnout — and How to Prevent It

 - Feel bored or unenthusiastic about your job

-- Are making yourself too available to clients
+- Lose boundaries / Make yourself too available to clients

 Any of this sound familiar?
 Don’t worry.
 It is common for therapists to go through some level of burnout at some point in their career, if not multiple times.
 It is not a sign that you’re in the wrong profession, or that you aren’t a great therapist.
 It simply means that you are human, that this work can be emotionally draining, and that it’s time to take steps to address the issue.